espressif/esp-idf/docs/en/api-reference/network/index.rst

    Ethernet <esp_eth>

-Example code for the Ethernet API is provided in :example:`ethernet` directory of ESP-IDF examples.
+Code examples for the Ethernet API are provided in the :example:`ethernet` directory of ESP-IDF examples.

 IP Network Layer
 ================